Ashford Visual Artists is a warm, inclusive and supportive group of professional artists that meet, collaborate and exhibit together.

 Today, it is a group of artists/makers working together generating opportunities to exhibit, creating artists initiatives, and residencies.
 We gain knowledge and experience by sharing the varying skills members bring to the group.

-AVA is now an active part of Ashford life, with members working in the community, and in schools on such projects as the Queens Jubilee, the annual Carnival, and the Big Draw.
-There have been artists in residence in the town centre, studios open to the public, exhibitions and much else.
+AVA is now an active part of Ashford life, with members working in and with the community, in schools, with commuters to wellbeing projects, which have ranged from the Queens Jubilee, the annual Carnival, and the Big Draw.
+There have been artists in residence in the town centre, studios opened to the public, exhibitions to workshops at the Coachworks and more.

-Ashford Visual Artists meet 4 times throughout the year to discuss ideas and projects that are taking place and opportunities that members offer to the AVA as group projects.
+Ashford Visual Artists members meet up several times throughout the year to discuss ideas, group projects and proposals that are taking place as well as reviewing opportunities and commissions offered through corporate and the public domain.

 If enquiring about a project, please email Peter East-Hall